avadev/OSCommerce/README.md

 Avalara, Inc.

-AvaTax Development service: https://admin-development.avalara.net AvaTax Production service: https://admin-avatax.avalara.net
+AvaTax Development service: https://admin-development.avalara.net

+AvaTax Production service: https://admin-avatax.avalara.net

 Version 2.3.R of the module is compatible with osCommerce 2.3.3x

 REQUIREMENTS
 ============
-a) The service uses the AvaTax REST api for processing transactions.
+1. The service uses the AvaTax REST api for processing transactions.
-b) The server needs to support cURL
+2. The server needs to support cURL

 INSTALLATION